Off-Campus Work-Study Policies and Procedures

 If You Have Previously Hired BU Work-Study Students

-Supervisors who have hired Boston University Work-Study students within the past two years are sent a Job Directory Publish Request form prior to the publication of each job directory (spring, summer, and fall).
-To list a position in our job directory, simply complete this form and return it to us by the designated deadline.
+Supervisors who have hired Boston University Work-Study students within the past two years are sent a job posting request email prior to the publication of each job directory (spring, summer, and fall).
+To list a position in our job directory, simply reply to this email with your request and the job number(s) you wish to post.

 If You Have Not Previously Hired BU Work-Study Students

-If the job description meets University and Federal Work-Study guidelines, we will place the job description in a binder that is viewed by Work-Study students seeking specific types of off-campus Work-Study employment.
+If the job description meets University and Federal Work-Study guidelines, we will store your job electronically and make it available to Work-Study students seeking specific types of off-campus Work-Study employment.

-A Work Agreement Contract with a new agency will be established only when the Work-Study Office receives an Off-Campus Authorization Request form that reflects a specific BU Work-Study student’s intent to work at that agency.
+A Work Agreement Contract with a new agency will be established only when Work-Study receives an Off-Campus Authorization Request form that reflects a specific BU Work-Study student’s intent to work at that agency.
+This form can be found here.

 Hiring a Boston University Work-Study Student